 An example of this would be a brake system failing on a parked car and causing a motor vehicle to roll into another parked car even though the brake system was engaged.
 If there had been no previous signs that the brake system would malfunction, the driver would have no way of knowing that this accident could have occurred.
 The driver exercised due care by engaging the brakes, but, without warning to the driver, the brakes did not function properly.

-recover the damages you deserve
+Recover the damages you deserve

 Call 434-817-3100 or complete a Case Evaluation form